Miltown Beat Down Hip-Hop Olympics

 ×

 Hip-hop lends itself particularly to competitions, but historically most of these battles have been for rappers and DJs, leaving the producerso-often the genre’s unsung heroout of the spotlight.
 DJ Madhatter’s Miltown Beat Down Hip-Hop Olympics buck that trend, pitting producers against each other.
-The event, which has emerged in recent years as a bridge between Milwaukee’s sometimes-disparate hip-hop scenes, kicks off its fifth year tonight with a preliminary round featuring local producers Reason, Noah Styles, MagicFingaz and Lex Luther.
+The event, which has emerged in recent years as a bridge between Milwaukee’s sometimes-disparate hip-hop scenes, continues its fifth year tonight with another preliminary round that will also feature performances by local rapper Prophetic and burgeoning backpackers The Cranberry Show.